crmackay/sblade/README.md

 ### compile the `go` code yourself:

 This assumes you have a set up GO environment.
-If not, se this [tutorial](test.com)
+If not, you can see this [tutorial](test.com).

 Get the SwitchBlade code:

 `$ go get https://github.com/crmackay/SwitchBlade`

-Build the binary for your system and into your $GOPATH/bin
+Build the binary for your system and into your $GOPATH/bin:

-switch to your home directoru
+`$ go build $GOPATH/github.com/crmackay/SwitchBlade/`

+the `switchblade` binary should not be in $GOPATH/bin.
+If your GO environment is set up correctly the `switchblade` command should now be accessible to you via the command line (terminal, command prompt, etc.).

+To test this enter:
+`$ switchblade -h` which should bring up the switchblade help screen

 ## How to Use: